OrienteerBAP/Orienteer-Guidebook/linking_classes,_managing_property_visualization.md

    To do this, for each property of the class *CmsCustomer* set its parameter *Displayable*.
 Check it for the properties *customerName* and *interaction* and uncheck it for the property *linkToContacts*.

 With this, we are done for this part.
 Now, when you create a customer, you do not give its contacts, only their name and stage of interaction.
-To add contacts, you will go to each customer's page and on a separate tab **Contacts** add as many contacts as you need.
+To add contacts, you will go to each customer's page and, on a separate tab *Contacts*, add as many contacts as you need.